astronomer/ask-astro/docs/monitoring.md

 4. **UI Monitoring**: Regular checks of the UI for a 200 response status.
    - UI Link: [https://ask.astronomer.io/](https://ask.astronomer.io/)

-5. **Airflow Data Ingestion and Feedback DAGs**: Monitors for completeness and errors.
+5. **Apache Airflow® Data Ingestion and Feedback DAGs**: Monitors for completeness and errors.

 6. **Open AI Integration**: Ensures the availability and response quality of Open AI services.